 When going on a long family road trip a “cooler box” or “cooler bag” can be used for keeping your water and drinks cold, your baby wipes cool (see the next point), and of course your pack-up fresh.

-The only drawback of a cooler box is that when it’s summer any actual ice you have in there melts.
-At some point you do have to drain the water and spend a bit of time cleaning out the cooler box.
+The only drawback of a cooler box is that when it’s summer any actual ice you have in there melted.
+At some point, you do have to drain the water and spend a bit of time cleaning out the cooler box.
 But it is worth it!

 Taking a cooler box along with a variety of drinks in can also save you quite a bit of money.
 Kids get bored so if you pack small juice boxes in there then when the inevitable “I’m hungry, I’m thirsty” comes up, you can just get them something from the cooler box instead of stopping at the motorway garages and paying three times the price for everything, including all the impulse buying of stuff you don’t even need!